 I’m a prime example of how the years slip by.
-I thought I was moving along the family starting timeline quickly but still ended up giving birth to my first child at 27.
-I met my husband at 19 and got married straight out of my college.
+I was unique in that family life was high on my radar.
+However, I ended up giving birth to my first child at 27 and my second at 30 .
+This is despite me meeting my husband at 19 and marrying him straight out of my college at age 22.
 No extra semesters for me and no downtime.
 We started trying after our 3 years anniversary, at that point I was 25.
-We hit a fertility snag that was overcome relatively quickly; it took less than a year to get pregnant despite being diagnosed with PCOS (Polycystic Ovarian Syndrome.)
-Thanks to PCOS I needed to wean my first before taking the progesterone and clomid to ovulate and get pregnant but we value breastfeeding and both my daughter and I were attached to breastfeeding.
+We hit a fertility snag that praise God was overcome relatively quickly.
+It took less than a year to get pregnant despite being diagnosed with PCOS (Polycystic Ovarian Syndrome.)
+Thanks to PCOS I needed to wean my first before taking the progesterone and Clomid to ovulate and get pregnant.
+However, we value breastfeeding for health purposes and additionally my daughter and I were attached to breastfeeding.
 I got pregnant with daughter number two when I was 29 and a little after my thirtieth birthday she was born.
 We possibly want two more kids and I’d definitely prefer to be done with pregnancy and sleepless nights in my late 30’s.
 (Pregnancies do get harder the older women get!)

 Point 6: Women don’t learn how to cook or take care of a house in college, so they end up being unprepared.

-I find this point silly.
-While it is true that college students aren’t known for their culinary skills, it’s not as if people can’t learn these things while in college.
-Also I’d argue that all of society should do a better job of preparing their children, both male and female, in basic cooking, cleaning and house management.
+I agree not being prepared for the homemaker role is an overwhelmingly common problem for stay at home moms and even working moms.
+However, I find this point silly because while it is true that college students aren’t known for their culinary skills, it’s not as if people can’t learn these things while in college.
+I’d argue that all of society should do a better job of preparing their children, both male and female, in basic cooking, cleaning and house management.

 In point number three I discussed the logic behind empowering young women to really consider their career choices and to change decisions and actions if their plan A is to play the homemaker role.
 Particularly for these young ladies, it is wise to actually prepare for their role instead of learning these things while also managing a crying baby.
 I wish I had.